Unit Synopsis

 Source: Self-reflection

-The unit learning guides will be enriched with expanded narratives and formative learning activities, purposefully framing the context and establishing a robust foundation to guide students through independent study.
+The unit learning guide will be enriched with expanded narratives and formative learning activities, purposefully framing the context and establishing a robust foundation to guide students through independent study.
+Incorporation of more interactive activities (gamification) will enhance student engagement, learning and knowledge acquisition.

 In Progress